sam-wee/edb-osp/_resources/0-news-entertainment.md

 Hello friends!

 We're in the last leg of 2019!
 What're your plans for the holidays?
-How about snuggling up with some of local favorites?
+How about snuggling up with some of our local favorites?

 In for some action, with a hint of romance?
 Catch local drama [The Good Fight](#the-good-fight), as Yichen (Rebecca Lim), Zheng Bin (Andie Chen) and Shu Ya (Paige Chua) seeks to restore glory to Yan Dongshan’s (Chen Tianwen) martial arts school.

 Ever wonder what makes Singapore unique?
-Join host Deborah Emmanuel in [Show Me The City](#show-me-the-city) as she uncovers the passions, lives and perspectives of unique individuals who call this little red dot home.
+Join host Deborah Emmanuel in [Show Me The City](#show-me-the-city) as she uncovers the passions, lives and perspectives of unique individuals who call our little red dot home.

 On the topic of passion, [read the heartwarming story of Mr Sim Kah Lim](#sim-kah-lim), a beacon of hope for all with mental illness, thanks to his sister and his art.